sharjeel6392/vehicle-insurance-prediction/README.md

 * **Vintage:** Number of days that customer has been associated with the company
 * **Response:** Whether the customer is interested in buying the insurance.
 0: No. 1: Yes

+## Random Forest Classifier

+The core of this project is a machine learning model designed to predict whether a customer is likely to buy vehicle insurance.
+This is a classification problem.
+The model used is a `RandomForestClassifier`, with hyperparameters chosen after extensive tuning using `RandomizedSearchCV`.
+The optimized parameters are:

+* n_estimators: 200
+* min_samples_split: 7
+* min_samples_leaf: 6
+* max_depth: 10
+* criterion: "entropy"
+* random_state: 101

+The specific details of the model architecture, training parameters, and evaluation metrics are defined within the `src/entity/estimator.py` file.
+The model is trained as part of the MLOps pipeline, ensuring that it is continuously updated and optimized with new data.

 ## Installation and Setup